teddylun/teddylun/README.md

 - 🎓 &nbsp; Studying Computer Engineering.
 - 💼 &nbsp; Full stack web developer.
 - 🌱 &nbsp; Enthusiast in automating chores.
-- 🇬🇧 &nbsp; Relocated to UK recently and job seeking
 - 👨‍🍳 &nbsp; Cooking at home | Netflix | listening music as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.